Cart is empty

 Whereas erectile dysfunction, even in diabetics, used to be understood primarily as a psychogenic issue, intensive research and improved diagnostic capabilities over the past 10 years have led to a much more in-depth understanding of the regulatory mechanisms of male erection and possible pathological processes.

-The Greek physician and so-called father of medicine, Hippocrates, attributed ED to man’s professional preoccupations and the ugliness of the female.
+The Greek physician and so-called father of medicine, Hippocrates, attributed erectile dysfunction to man’s professional preoccupations and the ugliness of the female.
 Eighteenth- and nineteenth-century religious moralists maintained that it was caused by excessive sexual activities such as masturbation, prostitution, and promiscuity.

 Behavioral therapy for diabetes mellitus